Samic8/samdawson.dev/src/articles/min-media-queries.md

 }
 ```

-Notice that I am also having to minus one pixel from the next queries min-width in the max-width's to avoid overlap.

-When using min-width only queries it helps you think in a mobile first way, the base properties of a class is for the smallest screen and then you make overrides from there.
-I found it also helps avoid duplication, instead of having to define the same properties for two different queries that are after one another in screen width.
+I realized using min-width only queries helps me think in a mobile first way.
+All of the queries start at the smallest resolution and then you only do overrides from there.
+I find that it also reduces duplication compared to my min/max approach, e.g. if I don't override "sm" size then it will flow through to the larger size media queries too.

 ## Specificity and @media

 Media queries [don't increase specificity](https://css-tricks.com/how-much-specificity-do-rules-have-like-keyframes-and-media/) on their own.
-If a (min-width: 200px) query appears after a (min-width: 400px) query in the cascade it might not do what you expect.
+If a (min-width: 200px) query appears after a (min-width: 400px) query the _200px_ query will take precedence.

 https://codepen.io/Samic8/pen/OJLyjNV

-Tailwind includes all of its media queries after any other classes so that the classes containing queries will have a higher specificity.
+Tailwind includes all of its media queries after any other classes which means that the classes containing queries will have a higher specificity.

 ```css
 /* Other classes (components) */